ELKAMINA/42_irc/README.md

 # ft_irc project
 The goal of this project is to create our own IRC server.
-This server is capable of accepting multiple connections without blocking and answer multiple client at the same time.
+This server is capable of accepting multiple connections without blocking and answers multiple client at the same time.
 This project is about creating our own IRC server.
 For testing purposes, we chose IRSSI as the client part.